frederic-perez/AmE-dictionary/data/dictionary.md

 __salability__ _adj_ :pencil2: Offered or suitable for sale; marketable.
 __salacious__ _adj_ :four::hammer: _Salacious music._
 __salad spinner__ _n_
+__salchow__ _n_ /săl′kou′/ [:scroll: After Ulrich Salchow (1877-1949), Swedish figure skater.]
+A move in figure skating in which the skater, while skating backwards, jumps from the back inside edge of one skate, completes a full rotation, and lands on the back outside edge of the other skate.
 __sales force__
 __salesperson__ _n_ :two::hammer:
 __salient__ _adj_ :four::hammer: _That is a salient fact._